 Think About How You Actually Live

 Do you love hosting game nights?
-Then skip the formal living room and create a cozy seating area with plenty of floor cushions.
-Are you a big reader?
-Invest in a comfortable reading nook with built-in bookshelves.
-Your home should work for you, not the other way around.
-When I realized I spent most of my time in the kitchen, I upgraded my counter stools and added a small herb garden—game changer!
+Then skip the formal living room and create a cozy seating area with plenty of pillows and blankets.
+Are you a budding chef?
+Prioritize a well-organized pantry and quality cookware.
+Your home should support your lifestyle, not the other way around.